The Devil Wears Prada (film): Filming

-Principal photography took place over 57 days in New York and Paris in late 2005.
+Principal photography took place over 57 days in New York and Paris, starting on September 17, 2005 and finishing mid-December 2005.
 The film's budget was initially $35 million and was to only include filming in New York.
-The limited budget caused problems with some locations—the crew could not get permission to shoot at the Museum of Modern Art or Bryant Park, which they also attribute to fear of Wintour.
-The co-op boards at many apartment buildings also refused to let the production use them for Miranda's, which Frankel also believes was because of Wintour's influence.

-Ballhaus, at Finerman and Frankel's suggestion, composed as many shots as possible, whether interiors or exteriors, to at least partially take in busy New York street scenes in the background, to convey the excitement of working in a glamorous industry in New York.
-He also used a handheld camera during some of the busier meeting scenes in Miranda's office, to better convey the flow of action, and slow motion for Andrea's entrance into the office following her makeover.
-A few process shots were necessary, mainly to put exterior views behind windows on sets and in the Mercedes where Miranda and Andy are having their climactic conversation.
+The co-op boards at many apartment buildings refused to let the production use them as Miranda's, because of Wintour's influence.
+Ballhaus composed many shots to take in busy New York street scenes as background, to convey the glamour of the industry.
+He used a handheld camera in Miranda's office, to better convey the flow of action, and slow motion for Andrea's entrance after her makeover.
+After six weeks, Frankel persuaded the studio to budget for limited shooting in Paris, but to save money, Streep did not go.

-Fox originally refused permission to let Frankel shoot some scenes from the third act in Paris, where it is set, due to the low budget.
-After six "nightmarish" weeks of shooting, he had an editor cut a "sizzle reel" of highlights.
-That convinced the studio to increase the budget to allow for limited shooting overseas.
-Streep did not go as Fox believed it would be too expensive; green screen shots and her body double were used instead.